 Wondering what really causes high blood pressure?
 You may be surprised to know the medical facts.
 Unfortunately, most physicians put you on a blood pressure medicine the moment they detect your blood pressure to be elevated.
 Often there is no discussion about the causes of high blood pressure.
-When your blood pressure gets elevated despite one blood pressure medicine, your physician will likely add another medicine..
+When your blood pressure stays elevated despite one blood pressure medicine, your physician will likely add another medicine.
 Most people end up on three or even four blood pressure medicines with the passage of time.

-You cannot manage your hypertension effectively unless you fully understand what causes high blood pressure to begin with, right!
+You cannot manage your hypertension effectively unless you fully understand what causes high blood pressure to begin with, right?

-Ok, so lets dive in and discuss what causes hypertension.
+Ok, so let’s dive in and discuss what causes hypertension.

-What Causes High blood Pressure?
+What Causes High Blood Pressure (Hypertension)?

-Main causes of high blood pressure :
+Main causes of high blood pressure:

 - Lack of exercise

 - Vitamin D deficiency

 - Family history